Senior couple embracing each other at home

 • Minimum credit score and income requirements

-If you're leaning toward a home equity loan or HELOC, you'll also need to think about how much equity you have and how much you'll be able to borrow.
+If you're considering a home equity loan or HELOC, you'll also need to consider your equity and ability to borrow.

 Researching loan options might be time-consuming but can be well worth your time.
 The best medical loan for you is one that allows you to borrow the amount you need at terms that work for your budget.